opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 ### The views

-A view represent one or more data.
+A view represents one or more data.
 It gets the data from the EventManager.
 A view is defined by one or more ViewItems.
 A viewItem is composed of:

  * a styler